Join us and get access to quiz banks, teaching tips, and more

 - Students post their challenge results to Instagram.

 A key part of your class setup will be the creation of a unique Instagram hashtag for your class (e.g. #anth101wesch).
 Test it to make sure it is unique by going to https://www.instagram.com/explore/tags/YOURTAG and make sure nothing appears there.
 For example, one teacher had his students post with the hashtag #Seth430 (the TA’s name & the time they meet).
-That feed looks like this:
+These then appear in a class-specific Instagram feed.

 Instagram Instructor Tips: